Alterdesk/hubot-example/README.md

 # Hubot example

-An hubot example using the following Alterdesk libraries
+A Hubot example using the following Alterdesk libraries
 * hubot-alterdesk-adapter
 * hubot-questionnaire-framework
 * node-messenger-sdk